Turn It Upside Down

 Turn It Upside Down is the second studio album and fourth release overall by American rock band Spin Doctors, released in 1994.
 It is the follow-up album to their successful RIAA 5× Platinum album Pocket Full of Kryptonite.
 Though not as commercially or critically successful as their debut album, Turn It Upside Down was certified Platinum in the US.
-It also yielded three minor hit singles—"Cleopatra's Cat", "Mary Jane" and "You Let Your Heart Go Too Fast"—in the UK, with lead single "Cleopatra's Cat" making the top 30 (No. 29); "You Let Your Heart Go Too Fast" was also a minor US hit, just missing out on the Top 40, peaking at No. 42.
+It also yielded three minor hit singles—"Cleopatra's Cat", "Mary Jane" and "You Let Your Heart Go Too Fast"—in the UK, with lead single "Cleopatra's Cat" making the top 30 (No. 29).
+"You Let Your Heart Go Too Fast" was also a minor US hit, peaking at No. 42.